jehuty0shift/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 Here is a quick explanation of this command:

 - The **PUT** HTTP command can be used to create or modify a document.
+- The 'Content-Type: application/json' is the mandatory header to indicate that the data will be in the json format.
 - The address contains the endpoint of the cluster followed by the **name of your index**
 - The **test** just after the index name is the type of the document.
 - The **1** here is the id of your document that can be any string.